Monday, September 12 to 22 incl.

 Straightened out a question of dead fish for Etara and Otare.
 Ate another swell meal prepared by Katupu.
 Been sitting on seashore just thinking of home and Bobby all evening.

-and Tara.
-He is holding a Komaga and
+Food and company in Niau.
+Old Hutia and Tara.
+He is holding a Komaga and the fish are on rocks. |

 Sept.
 16. Another good nights rest and I am ready for another day.
 Started out by watching Etara cook his fish and komoga upon rocks.
 They didn't look very appetizing but when they were done I just had to try one of each.
 Of course they hadn't been cut open and cleaned, just baked whole.
 I carefully ate the fish and Etara broke of the shell of the crab and brought to me only the white meat.
 If I hadn't known what it was it would have been better.
 Then I was informed that Katupu had breakfast ready for me.
 Ah! (thought I) Now to get something to eat to hold down the crab.
 I sat down at the table.
 Katupu walked over and with a big smile of satisfaction, she threw off the cloth covering the food!
 There lay three big Komagas , nicely cut down the middle from the tip of it's head to the end of it's tail thus showing a half of every vein, etc. etc. in it's body.
 I looked once then looked up into her smiling, expectant face.
 A long "ahhhhhh" went out.
 She took it as an "ah" of satisfaction so she dropped the cloth and went away happy.
 Well,...
 I started, trying only to look at the white meat not surrounded by stomach.
 When I finally finished I had eaten two (four halves) of Komoga , nearly a loaf of bread, for a weighter downer, and two cups of water for a pursueaser.